i2y/hyperway/README.md

 While this approach works well for many use cases, it can be cumbersome for rapid prototyping, small services, or teams that prefer working directly with Go types.

+### Benefits of Traditional Proto-First Development

+The traditional approach offers important advantages:
+- **Language-neutral contracts** - `.proto` files serve as universal API documentation
+- **Mature tooling ecosystem** - Linters, breaking change detection, versioning tools
+- **Clear team boundaries** - Explicit contracts for cross-team collaboration
+- **Established workflows** - Well-understood CI/CD patterns

 ### The Hyperway Approach
-Hyperway enables true schema-first development without manual `.proto` files:
+Hyperway preserves these benefits while accelerating development:
-1. Define your API using Go structs
+1. Define your API using Go structs - your types are the schema
-2. Run your service
+2. Run your service with automatic schema generation
-3. Export `.proto` files automatically from the running service
+3. Export `.proto` files whenever needed for cross-team collaboration
-4. Share the schema with other teams from day one
+4. Use all existing proto tooling with your exported schemas

-This approach combines the benefits of schema-first development (early API contracts, cross-language support) with the convenience of working directly in Go.
-You can distribute `.proto` files to other teams immediately, enabling parallel development across different languages and platforms.
+This hybrid approach maintains the discipline of schema-first development while removing friction from the development cycle.
+Teams can work rapidly in Go while still providing standard `.proto` files for tooling, documentation, and cross-language support.

 ### How It Works
 Hyperway implements gRPC and Connect RPC protocols with dynamic capabilities:
 - Generates Protobuf schemas from your Go structs at runtime
 - Supports gRPC (Protobuf) and Connect RPC (both Protobuf and JSON)
 - Maintains wire compatibility with standard gRPC/Connect clients
-- Supports unary RPCs with full protocol compliance
+- Supports unary and server-streaming RPCs with full protocol compliance

 ## 📊 Performance

-Hyperway is designed with performance in mind:
+Hyperway is designed with performance in mind and offers competitive performance compared to connect-go:

+### Benchmark Summary
-- Comparable performance to traditional protoc-generated code
+- **Unary RPCs**: Comparable or better performance across protocols
+- **Streaming RPCs**: Significantly improved performance and memory efficiency
+- **Memory Usage**: Reduced memory consumption, especially for streaming operations

+### Key Performance Features
-- Minimal overhead from dynamic schema generation
+- Dynamic schema generation with caching
-- Optimized memory usage with object pooling
 - Efficient message parsing using hyperpb
+- Buffer pooling to reduce GC pressure
+- Optimized streaming with configurable flushing

-For detailed benchmarks and performance characteristics, see the [benchmark](./benchmark) directory.
+For detailed benchmarks and performance characteristics, see the [protocol-benchmarks](./protocol-benchmarks) directory.

 ## ✨ Features

-- 🚫 **No Proto Files**: Define your API using Go structs
+- 📋 **Schema-First**: Go types as your schema definition language
+- 📤 **Proto Export**: Generate standard `.proto` files from your running service
-- ⚡ **Optimized Performance**: Uses hyperpb for efficient dynamic protobuf parsing
+- ⚡ **High Performance**: Uses hyperpb for efficient dynamic protobuf parsing
-- 🔄 **Multi-Protocol**: Supports gRPC (Protobuf) and Connect RPC (Protobuf and JSON)
+- 🔄 **Multi-Protocol**: Supports gRPC (Protobuf), Connect RPC (Protobuf and JSON), and gRPC-Web
+- 🛡️ **Type-Safe**: Full Go type safety with runtime schema generation
+- 🤝 **Protocol Compatible**: Works with any gRPC, Connect, or gRPC-Web client
-- ✅ **Built-in Validation**: Struct tags for input validation
+- ✅ **Built-in Validation**: Struct tags for automatic input validation
-- 🔍 **gRPC Reflection**: Service discovery without proto files
+- 🔍 **gRPC Reflection**: Service discovery with dynamic schemas
 - 📚 **OpenAPI Generation**: Automatic API documentation
-- 🛡️ **Type-Safe**: Full Go type safety without code generation
-- 📤 **Proto Export**: Generate `.proto` files from your running service
-- 🤝 **Protocol Compatible**: Works with any gRPC or Connect client
+- 🌐 **Browser Support**: Native gRPC-Web support without proxy
-- 🗜️ **Compression**: Built-in gzip compression for both gRPC and Connect
+- 🗜️ **Compression**: Built-in gzip compression for all protocols
+- 🔁 **Server Streaming**: Full support for server-streaming RPCs
 - ⏰ **Well-Known Types**: Support for common Google Well-Known Types (Timestamp, Duration, Empty, Any, Struct, Value, ListValue, FieldMask)
 - 🔌 **Custom Interceptors**: Middleware for logging, auth, metrics, etc.
 - 📦 **Proto3 Optional**: Full support for optional fields